Alchemists.

-General Sevei is of the firm opinion that Nobles are shady and Alchemists even shadier.
+General Sevei is of the firm opinion that nobles are shady and Alchemists even shadier.
 Noble Alchemists are the absolute worst.

 He is not looking forward to partnering with one to guard the border.
 Upon their introduction, though, it would seem they have already met… under very intimate circumstances.